top of page

-Unlocking Nature's Healing: The Wonders of Silvotherapy for Mind and Body
+Unlocking Nature's Healing: The Wisdom of Trees and the healing art of Silvotherapy

-Nature holds a quiet power that many of us overlook in our busy lives.
-Silvotherapy, also known as tree therapy or forest bathing, offers a simple yet profound way to tap into this power.
-By spending mindful time in the forest, silvotherapy helps reduce stress, sharpen mental clarity, and restore a deep sense of calm.
-This practice invites you to slow down, breathe deeply, and reconnect with the natural world and yourself.
+And so it was that I was led to Silvotherapy, otherwise known as Tree Therapy.
+Nature holds a quiet power that many of us overlook in our busy lives but silvotherapy, offers a simple yet profound way to tap into this power.
+Silvotherapy should not be confused with Forest Bathing.
+The latter can be done through spending time alone or with friends in the forest but Silvotherapy takes place under the special guidance of a trained coach or practitioner - of which I am one.
+By spending guided, mindful time in the forest, silvotherapy helps reduce stress, sharpen mental clarity, and restore a deep sense of calm.
+The practice invites you to slow down, breathe deeply, and reconnect with the natural world and to your true self.

 What Silvotherapy Is and How It Works

-During a session, you engage your senses to notice the sounds of rustling leaves, the scent of pine or earth, the texture of bark, and the sight of sunlight dancing through branches.
+During my coaching sessions with the forest, we engage our senses to the full - noticing the sounds of rustling leaves, the scent of pine or earth, the texture of bark, and the sight of sunlight dancing through branches.
 This sensory connection helps your nervous system relax and your mind settle.
-Research shows that spending time in forests can lower cortisol levels, reduce blood pressure, and improve mood.
+Research shows that spending time in forests can lower cortisol levels, reduce blood pressure, and improve mood for days if not weeks.

 Benefits of Silvotherapy for Mind and Body